 Ishwar Ramlutchman (42), a convicted fraudster whom Zwelithini appointed as head of the iziNyosi regiment during Ramlutchman’s 40th birthday celebrations, recently made headlines when he unveiled a series of Sivananda Peace Pillars in honour of Zwelithini and other historic public figures.
 Ramlutchman founded the Sivananda World Peace Foundation in 2012.

 Criminal charges of corruption and fraud were laid with the Directorate for Priority Crime Investigation (the Hawks) against Ramlutchman by the KwaZulu-Natal department of co-operative governance and traditional affairs.
+It did so after it commissioned PwC to conduct a forensic audit into the Umzinyathi district municipality.

 The audit report is understood to have been handed to the Hawks, when the department asked the unit to investigate charges of fraud, corruption and money-laundering.